Van Halen 2007–2008 North American Tour: History

+Van Halen perform at Air Canada Centre in Toronto, October 12, 2007.

 A Van Halen tour with Roth was rumoured for months beforehand, and there had been discussions about a reunion with him for years (in part fueled by Roth's first public attempt at a reunion with Van Halen going wrong) but with no success.
 "Ed and Al hated that guy," noted Sammy Hagar.
 "Really hated him.
 I would never have believed they'd get back together."
 Three times in 2000–2001, Roth entered the 5150 studio (Eddie Van Halen's personal recording studio) with the Van Halen brothers to jam.

 An angle to the tour was that Eddie Van Halen's 16-year-old son Wolfgang Van Halen was the new bassist; the first time any slot other than the vocalist had changed since 1974.
-This offended many fans because original bassist Michael Anthony was not asked to be a part of this reunion.
-Wolfgang was a mere 16 years old at the time.
-However the tour sold well, selling out several dates.
+It was rumored original bassist Michael Anthony had not been asked to be a part of this reunion.
+However, this rumor was put to rest when, during an interview, Alex Van Halen stated the band reached out to Michael Anthony to invite him to join the tour and make it an official Van Halen Reunion Tour, but none of the phone calls to Anthony were answered, nor did he return any of those unanswered phone calls.
+Wolfgang, was a mere 16 years old at the time, stepped up to fill the void.
+The tour sold well, selling out several dates.
 Initially 25 dates across the USA/Canada were announced, but 50 more were added due to the demand.

 The tour started on September 27, 2007 and finished on July 3, 2008 with a total of 76 dates.
 The band's last tour, with Sammy Hagar in 2004 (against which this tour was compared directly), was originally set to be 50 dates and was extended to 80.

 Ky-Mani Marley, son of reggae artist Bob Marley, opened each show bar the final two during the first three legs of the tour.
 R&B singer Ryan Shaw announced that, beginning on February 22, he would be the opening act for the remainder of the tour.
 Shaw began to tour with the band starting with the Las Vegas show on April 19.

 The tour was officially named the "Van Halen Fall 2007 Tour" during early announcements.
 A "Merry Christmas" message on the Van Halen website referred to the "2007 tour", with no new title given for the 2008 leg.
 The website merely stated, "As Van Halen readies for a much needed holiday break, it's back on the road in 2008 to continue the tour."
 Extra dates were added repeatedly, and all postponed dates were made up for at later stages, with no information on if the "2007 tour" actually had a scheduled ending.

 Ultimately, the tour grossed over $93 million, the band's most profitable to date.

-Setlist

-Van Halen perform at Air Canada Centre in Toronto, October 12, 2007.